One Tool, Many Languages: Language-Parametric Transformation with Incremental Parametric Syntax: Evaluation

 \subsection{Correctness}

-As the third part of our evaluation, we claim that incremental parametric syntax makes it possible to write transformations which are semantics-preserving, even against the complexities of multiple languages.
-We ran our transformations on language test suites for each of the 5 languages, and checked whether they still passed.
-Our results are promising, showing pass rates of $98.2\%$, $97.8\%$, and $95.8\%$ for the Hoist, Testcov, and TAC transformation respectively.
+We claim it's feasible to write semantics-preserving language-parametric transformations with our approach.
+Hence, we collected language test suites for each of the 5 languages, and improved our transformations until we had a $100\%$ pass rate for all transformations on all languages.

-A caveat is that we depend on 3rd-party parsers and pretty printers, which exhibit incorrect behavior on many of these tests.
-We hence could only evaluate our transformations on the tests for which they worked correctly.
-Additionally, many of the tests are self-referential, and can fail if the formatting changes.
-Although we fixed some bugs in all of our pretty-printers, only $90\%$ of tests passed the identity transformation \textbf{Ident}, consisting of a simple parse+pretty-print pass.
+The caveat, though, is that there are some tests which the transformations should not pass.
+First, we use third-party parsers and pretty-printers, all of which have bugs.
+We contributed some bug fixes to all of these projects, but issues still remain.
+Second, all of the dynamic languages have self-referential tests which will never pass (e.g.: "assert this function was declared on line 37").
+We rule out these cases by first checking if the test still passes after running the identity transformation \textbf{Ident}, consisting of parsing and pretty-printing the program. $93.4\%$ of tests pass this \textbf{Ident} transformation.
+This discussion excludes the Lua test suite, which has other issues explained below.

 Table \ref{table:versions} lists the language implementations and test suites used in our evaluation.
-The C, Java, and Lua tests come from their respective implementations, while the JavaScript ones come from the official specification conformance test suite.
-The authors of K-Java report that no Java language tests are publicly available \cite{bogdanas2015k}, and hence created their own specification tests, which we use.
-We restricted ourselves to the core language tests of \packagename{test262}, and omitted a small handful of multi-file Java tests among the Java ones, which caused problems with our test harness.
+The C, Lua, and Python tests come from their implementations, while the JavaScript ones come from the official specification conformance test suite.
+The authors of K-Java, \citet{bogdanas2015k}, report that no Java language tests are publicly available, and hence created their own specification tests, which we use.
+We restricted ourselves to the core language tests of \packagename{test262}, using the same subset as the JavaScript semantics KJS \citep{park2015kjs}, and omitted a small handful of multi-file Java tests among the Java ones, which caused problems with our test harness.
 We used the entirety of the Lua, Python, and C test suites.

-The C, Java, and JavaScript tests are each distributed as standalone files, effectively containing a single test.
-The Python ones are built using PyTest.
-Each test file contains potentially dozens of tests, but we report at file granularity: if any tests in that file fail, we report that the file fails.
-The Lua ones are described below.